 When choosing a destination for a family vacation, it’s important to pick a place that everyone will enjoy.
 This may seem like an obvious point, but it’s worth reiterating.
 Not everyone in the family likes to sightsee or spend hours on the beach.
 Try to find a destination that has activities for everyone in the family.

 That means if your kids are young, you might want to avoid a place that requires a lot of walking.
 And if your spouse is a nature lover, you might want to pick a location with beautiful scenery.
+What’s more, if you’re planning on traveling with your older parents, you’ll want to look into senior vacations that account for any accommodations they might need.
 The key is to find a place that has something for everyone in the family.

 2. Plan and Make Reservations Early